meglen716/bopis/README.md

-Here is the updated, professional ReadMe reflecting all of the recent v2.5.0 architecture and feature additions.

----

 # BOpis Dashboard v2.5.0

 **BOpis** is a sleek, modular, and highly optimized productivity dashboard designed specifically for back-office operations.
 It combines essential time-management, productivity utilities, and real-time secure communications into a fast, responsive, vanilla JavaScript interface.